OpenLightingProject/ola/plugins/nanoleaf/README.md

 This plugin creates a device per IP, each with one output port.
 Each port represents a Nanoleaf Aurora controller, with up to 30 panels attached.
-This plugin uses the streaming external control effects aspect of the Aurora OpenAPI.
+This plugin uses the streaming external control effects functionality of the Aurora OpenAPI.

 Currently only the [Nanoleaf